-Since the columns that contain content on your website will shrink and re-size as it’s viewed on different screen sizes there are sometimes issues with where words break.
-Long words can be particularly troublesome in columns that shrink to become too narrow for long words.
+Since the columns that contain content on your website will shrink and re-size as it’s viewed on different screen sizes there are sometimes issues with where lines and words break.
+Long words can be particularly troublesome in columns that shrink to become too narrow.

 A frequent culprit for long words is email addresses, especially when they are added to a narrow sidebar column.
 It used to be common for them to overflow the content area, like so:

-On most websites, we added code to force words to wrap.
-So, now we see each character wrapping to the next line as the area gets smaller, like so:
+In modern browsers we usually see each character wrapping to the next line as the area gets smaller, like so:

-Unfortunately, it will sometimes break at confusing part of the word or email address.
+Unfortunately, it will sometimes break at confusing parts of the word or email address.

-Fortunately, you can let the browser know where you’d like it to break the word and if you want a hyphen or not.
-For both solutions you will have to edit the HTML source code.
+In some interfaces, you can suggest to the browser where you’d like it to break a word and if you want a hyphen or not.
+You will have to edit the HTML source code.

 Soft Hyphen,

-For long words simply add the Unicode encoding for the soft hyphen:
+If you do not like where the browser is choosing to break a long word, add the Unicode encoding for the soft hyphen:

 pneumonoultramicroscopicsilicovolcanoconiosis